 Don’t get too drunk

 Although this sounds simple, this is actually the easiest way to lose a deal.
-If you get too drunk and say something offensive or do dumb things, you’ll start turning off your new friends.
+If you get too drunk and say something offensive or do a dumb thing, you’ll start turning off your new friends.

 You have to try to find that happy medium where you are having a good time, but you aren’t being belligerent.
-When in doubt, start switching your drinks to soda water with a lime, as it will look like you are drinking even though you aren’t.
+When in doubt, start switching your drinks to soda water with lime as it will look like you are drinking even though you aren’t.

 Never get trashed when you are networking.